Fresh Blueberry Sauce

 Want to serve a homemade Blueberry Sauce over cheesecake, pancakes, ice cream or more?
 This delectable 7-ingredient berry sauce is perfectly sweet and tangy to add to desserts and breakfasts!

-We all love blueberries, so it’s no surprise that we’re taking this beloved summertime fruit and transforming it into a decadent sauce.
+My family is a family of blueberry lovers, so it’s no surprise that we’re taking this beloved summertime fruit and transforming it into a decadent sauce.

 More on this down below. 😉